stuncyilmaz/Sentiment-Analysis-with-Random-Forests/README.md

-﻿# Sentiment-Analysis-with-Random-Forests
+# Sentiment-Analysis-with-Random-Forests

-Here is an implementation of sentoment analysis using neural networks.
+Here is an implementation of sentiment analysis using Random Forests.
 I worked with the Rotten Tomatoes dataset from the Kaggle competition.
 (https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews).
-The data contains 156000 short movie reviews, labels with ratings 1-5.
+The data contains 156000 short movie reviews, labeled with ratings 1-5.

 Since it is a large dataset, the algorithm takes some time.
 I would recommend to create with a smaller data set, using the command line: head -100 train.tsv>train_small.csv